-These can appear as curved fibres with smooth sides (particular insect hairs), generally tapering towards one end; often part of the cellular structure can be seen, and occasionally the thicker end of the fibre may retain part of its 'root'.
+These can appear as curved fibres with smooth sides (particularly insect hairs), generally tapering towards one end; often part of the cellular structure can be seen, and occasionally the thicker end of the fibre may retain part of its 'root'.
 Insect hairs can have high relief.
 Plant hairs have low relief because their RIs are closer to those of the mounted filter.
-Usually diameters are $>1~\mu m$ and aspect ratios can be around 20:1.
+Often similar to chrysotile.
+Usually diameters are >1 μ m and aspect ratios can be around 20:1.
 On some mounted samples where hairs are present, other signs of life (including pollens, leaf trichomes, moth scales and fragments of moth scales, which also can appear as fibres) may be seen.